Mampenda/fullstack-backend/dat250-expass3.md

 ```

 But this was not what I was trying to do, because it consisted of all the same elements that are in the collection
 pizzamenu, only with fewer fields.
+This might be because map-reduce has been (mostly) replaced by the aggregate
+pipeline.
 So, I tried again, but this time, I tried to implement an aggregation pipeline.

 ## Aggregation